OpenKnowledgeHub/jSEPA/README.md

 ## Compiling

 Just checkout the repository and run `mvn clean install`.
 A `.jar` file will be created in the `target/` directory.

+The maven build script automatically downloads a text file from the Bundesbank containing bank information data to enable IBAN to BIC transformation.
+The file will only be downloaded when it is missing or older than a week.